Simple Fatteh (Pita with Herby Chickpeas and Yogurt)

 toasted pine nuts and soy mince

 The next step is to prepare the toasted flatbread.
-I used my homemade pita and cut it down into pieces.
+I used my homemade pita bread and cut it down into pieces.

 The pieces need to be arranged on a baking tray and grilled in the oven for a few minutes.